 Mail will be placed in student mailboxes on a daily basis.
-If you receive a package that is too large to fit in your mailbox, it can be picked up between the hours of 8 p.m. and 12 a.m. in the student mailroom, which is located next to the student mailbox area on the top floor of the Student Union.
+If you receive a package that is too large to fit in your mailbox, you will need to pick up the package during the posted times in the Student Union.

 Where is the office located?

-The office is located on the main floor of University Place across from the Potomac Commons dining facility.
-The Student Activities Office is located on the top floor of the Student Union, which is where our staff is located that is devoted to student activities and RA programs.
+The office is located on the main floor of University Place across from the Commons dining facility.

 Who works within the Office Residential Education?